CreativeBuilds/heim/docs/quick_start.md

 helm-server
 ```

-Then go to http://localhost:8000/ in your browser.
+Then go to http://localhost:8000/ in your browser to see the results and generated images.